 • You feel hopeless and joyless: What had once seemed like heaven has now turned into a hell.
 There is no peace or joy in this place, just fear and suppression.
 Life loses all hope, as if the light has been turned off.
 All that remains is the deep black cloud of depression.
 And the victim is forced to live in a state of acquiescence in order to survive.
 Their perceptions of reality are continually undermined by the gaslighting sham, so they end up losing confidence in their intuition, memory, or reasoning powers.
 They are spun lies, lies that tell them that they are over-sensitive, imagining, unreasonable, irrational, over-reacting, and that they have no right to be upset.
 Hearing this time and time again, their reality is turned inside out, and they begin to believe that this may all be true.

-The narcissist’s form of psychological abuse has managed to instill in their victim an extreme sense of anxiety and confusion to the point where they no longer trust their own memory, perception or judgment.
+The narcissist’s form of psychological abuse and abusive behaviours has managed to instill in their victim an extreme sense of anxiety and confusion to the point where they no longer trust their own memory, perception or judgment.
 In this state they are truly a hostage.
 However, many manage to get the courage to break free, but this is usually after several painful attempts.
 But when they do finally escape, in time they may find their way to your therapy room.
 Your job is to not just do the recovery work with them, but also to educate them about the traits and effects of narcissistic abuse.
 That way you give them back their reality and power, and they will be in a position to be able to recognize the narcissist at work, and be equipt to guard themselves against further re-victimization.
 Don’t underestimate the power of recovery of these people; the fact that they have survived such extreme abuse is testament to their strength and determination.
 I never fail to be amazed at the resilience of the human spirit.